We Played Escape Room Z – And We Loved It!

 We backed about 10 feet away from the zombies and began shooting.
 Our weapon lacked accuracy.
 We probably missed six times for every hit.
 Finally, after passing the weapon to all six players (multiple times, I regret to say), the last zombie fell, leaving us victorious!
 The clock was stopped, high fives were exchanged, and puzzles relived!

 We entertained serious doubts around 15 minutes in that we would finish.
-Without an excessive number of hints, we finished with a little time to spare.
-It took a few minutes to figure out the direction of the hints.
-Once we did that, we progressed quickly.
+Fortunately we managed to pull it together, and using only a few hints, we escaped the zombie horde with a little time to spare.
+It did take a few minutes to figure out what direction the hints were pointing us in, but once we wrapped our heads around the way the hints were worded we progressed quickly.

 Setting up the game could not be easier.
 You decide how elaborate a setup you desire, and lay it out.
 You could be ready to play the game in about 20 minutes — the time it takes to print out the games, cut out the cards, and assemble the zombies.
 You could also spend a few hours setting it up to create a more realistic feel.
 You control the experience.